-Requiring only 3 ingredients plus salt and pepper, this classic Southern Italian dish is a delicious way to enjoy summer squash.
+Spaghetti with Zucchini requires only 3 ingredients plus salt and pepper.
+This classic Southern Italian dish is a delicious way to enjoy summer squash.
 It's naturally vegan and can be made gluten-free.

 When it comes to pasta, complicated sauces aren't always better, especially if you're using fresh produce.
 Often it only takes a few ingredients to bring out their flavors.
-If you enjoy simple dishes like Angel Hair Pomodoro and Mediterranean Roasted Vegetable Pasta, this is the recipe for you.
+If you enjoy simple dishes like Angel Hair Pomodoro and Mediterranean Roasted Vegetable Pasta, this Spaghetti with Zucchini is the recipe for you.

 Why you'll love this recipe